samcottle/freecodecamp/notes/javascript.md

 }
 ```
 #### Return
 `return` is used to end a function.
-As in, control returns to the calling location.
 So for this:
 ```
 function myFun() {
   console.log("Hello");